Waikato Bay of Plenty Magic

 Waikato Bay of Plenty Magic are a New Zealand netball team based in Hamilton.
-Between 1999 and 2007, they played in the Coca-Cola Cup/National Bank Cup league.
+The team were formed in 1998, following the merger of Waikato Wildcats and Bay of Plenty Magic.
+In 1997, Wildcats and Magic had been founder members of the Coca-Cola Cup/National Bank Cup league.
+Between 1999 and 2007, the new team continued to play in the league.
+Magic are the only team from the Coca-Cola Cup/National Bank Cup era to have retained their original name.
 Between 2008 and 2016, they played in the ANZ Championship.
 Since 2017, Magic have represented Netball Waikato Bay of Plenty in the ANZ Premiership.
 Netball Waikato Bay of Plenty is the governing body that represents the North Island regions of Waikato and Bay of Plenty.
 During the National Bank Cup era, Magic were premiers in 2005 and 2006.
 During the ANZ Championship era, Magic were the most successful New Zealand team.
 In 2008 they were minor premiers and they were grand finalists in 2008 and 2010 before winning the overall title in 2012.
 They were the only New Zealand team to win the ANZ Championship.

 History

 Formation

 In 1998 Waikato Wildcats, featuring Jenny-May Coffin, and Bay of Plenty Magic, with Lyn Gunson as head coach, became founder members of the Coca-Cola Cup/National Bank Cup league.
 In 1999 these two teams merged to become Waikato Bay of Plenty Magic.
 Gunson became the new team's first coach.
 Amigene Metcalfe, Tania Nicholson and Cushla Lichtwark were all members of the team's first squad.